Rational maps without Herman rings: Proof of the Main Theorem

 \section{Proof of the Main Theorem}

-The proof of the Main Theorem is based on quasiconformal surgery.
-One can refer \cite{Sh1,Sh2} for the basic ideas.

 Let $f$ be a rational map with degree at least two.
 It is known that the boundary of the Herman ring has two connected components and each of them is an infinite set.
-If all the critical orbit in $J(f)$ is finite, then $J(f)$ has no Herman ring since the boundary of Herman ring is contained in the closure of the critical orbit in $J(f)$.
-Therefore, in the following, we always assume that $f$ has exactly one infinite critical orbit in its Julia set eventually.
-Recall that `eventually' introduced in the introduction means that if $c_1,c_2\in J(f)$ are critical points with infinite orbits, then $O_f^+(c_1)\cap O_f^+(c_2)\neq \emptyset$.
-Or in other words, $c_1$ and $c_2$ have the same grand orbits.
+If all the critical orbits in $J(f)$ are finite, then $J(f)$ has no Herman rings since every boundary point of a Herman ring is contained in the closure of some critical orbit in $J(f)$ (see \cite[Lemma 15.7]{Mil06}).
+Therefore, in the following, we always assume that $f$ has at least one infinite critical orbit in its Julia set.